-Detail Relates to Comprehensive Income and Expenditure Statement £'000 Statement of Financial Position £° 000 Impact on total net expenditure £'000 Reason for not adjusting Post period end invoices received testing: Council and Group Expenditure Creditors Not material - To obtain assurance over the completeness of liabilities/expenditure in the accounts we obtain a list of all supplier invoices received by the Council post period end (April and May 2021).
-21,388 (21,388) 21,388 extrapolation We reviewed this listing and selected a sample for testing.
-Our sample testing identified instances where an invoice was received which related to 2020/21 activity but hadn't been accounting for in the 2020/21 financial statements.
-We have evaluated the potential misstatement in the financial statements by extrapolating this error across the affected population.
-This extrapolation projected a misstatement of £21,388k.
+Detail Relates to Comprehensive Income and Expenditure Statement £'000 Statement of Financial Position £' 000 Impact on total net expenditure £'000 Reason for not adjusting Post period end invoices received sample testing: Council and Expenditure Creditors Not material - To obtain assurance over the completeness of liabilities/expenditure in the accounts we obtain a list of all supplier invoices received by the Council post period end (April and May 2021).
+Group 468 (10,459) 468 extrapolation PPE We reviewed this listing and selected a sample for testing.
+Our sample testing identified five instances where an invoice was received which related to 2020/21 activity but hadn't been accounting for in the 2020/21 financial statements.
+9,991 We have evaluated the potential misstatement in the financial statements by extrapolating this error across the affected population.
+This extrapolation projected a misstatement of £10,459k.
 As this amount is below materiality, we are satisfied there is no risk of material misstatement.
 Given that it exceeds our triviality threshold, we are required by the ISAs to communicate this extrapolation in this report.
-Note - additional work is being performed and we have extended our sample size by a further 18 samples.
-Work is still on-going and the outcome of this could reduce or increase the extrapolation.
+Of the five errors, three related to capital spend and two related to expenditure.
+In our extrapolation, we have apportioned the error between capital and expenditure by the same magnitude as the error percentage found in our sample testing.